thomasmichaelwallace/dotbe-brunel/notes.md

 __Is your supply chain important to you?__

+- "I'm not sure how they'd do that." :(
 - A great relationship with your supply chain is essential;
 - If you don't realise that innovations can come from anywhere, then you haven't worked out the truth.